 The Williamson, named for Dr. John Williamson, the Canadian geologist who discovered the stone, is a 23.60-carat round pink diamond.
 It was discovered in Tanzania in 1940, and cut from a 54.50 -carat rough diamond.
 It was given as a wedding present to Queen Elizabeth II, and in 1952 it became the center stone of a brooch designed by Cartier.
 It was celebrated in the Diamond Jubilee in 2012.

 Discovered in South Africa, the Steinmetz Pink is considered by many to be the finest pink diamond ever found.
 This 59.60-carat, oval-shaped, fancy vivid pink stone has been graded as Internally Flawless, making it extremely rare.
 This stone was cut from a 100-carat rough diamond.
 Eight people worked together cutting the stone, and it took approximately 20 months.
 It was first unveiled in 2003 and is thought to still belong to the Steinmetz Group.

 From the Lauder Collection

-This 6.54-carat, fancy intense pink, internally flawless stone was previously owned by Evelyn H. Lauder, and was fashioned into a ring by Oscar Heyman & Brothers.
-It was sold to London jeweler Graff for $8,594,500 in December 2012.
+This 6.54-carat, fancy intense pink, the internally flawless stone was previously owned by Evelyn H. Lauder and was fashioned into a ring by Oscar Heyman & Brothers.
+It was sold to London jeweler Graff for $8,594,500 on December 2012.
 It was sold to benefit The Breast Cancer Research Foundation at Sotheby’s New York.
 Evelyn Lauder created the Pink Ribbon Campaign after she was diagnosed with breast cancer in 1989.